Anywhere with a Mailing Address

 The Attack

-He offers in-home computer help on Craigslist.
+Daniel offers in-home computer help.

 One day, he gets an email: